Crawford Notch State Park

 Vermont and New Hampshire Adventure, Day 5 | September 10, 2016 | Hiking in Crawford Notch State Park to Arethusa Falls

-Following our grand hike of Mount Washington the day before, we were really torn on what we wanted to do for the remained of our time in the White Mountains.
+Following our grand hike of Mount Washington the day before, we were really torn on what we wanted to do for the remainder of our time in the White Mountains.
 On one hand, the location is absolutely beautiful, so doing another peak hike would be very worth it.
 On the other, we had hiked 8 miles the day before and although we were feeling pretty good, we were concerned that Charlotte might not be up for something quite as extensive.

 So rather than pick any one thing and set our minds to it, we decided the night before that we would just wing it.
 We’d wake up when we felt like then take US 302 down towards Crawford Notch and Crawford Notch State Park.
 Based on our maps and my previous research, I knew there were some “easier” 4000 footers that we could potentially hike along with some waterfalls if that was more to our fancy.